cisagov/LME/README.md

 ### Verification Post-Install:
 Make sure to use `-i` to run a login shell with any commands that run as root, so environment variables are set properly [LINK](https://unix.stackexchange.com/questions/228314/sudo-command-doesnt-source-root-bashrc)

+**The services take a while to start give it a few minutes before assuming things are broken**

 1. Confirm services are installed:
 ```bash
 sudo systemctl daemon-reload